crate/cloud-howtos/docs/scale-cluster.rst

 The values corresponding to each scale unit will vary depending on the plan selected for the cluster.
 This also affects the cluster configuration and pricing.
 A warning will appear to remind the user that changing scale settings will be reflected in the charges billed.
+You will be able to see the new prices of *Compute* and *Storage* in the bottom right.

 .. _scale-cluster-important: